 Which tools does he use to make his business a success story?

 How he started his career as a freelance writer?

 His income as a freelance writer?

 And his life story.

-So, if you are still waiting for the right time to start your freelance writing business, I think you already got the answer from Nikola.
-He had nothing a few years ago and see where he is now.
+So, if you are still waiting for the right time to begin as a freelance writer, I think you already got the answer from Nikola.
+He had nothing a few years ago, and see where he is now.